-Professor and Acting Dean (2020-21, 2017-19) of the School of Public Policy at the Central European University in Vienna.
-Founder and Scientific Director of CELSI, Bratislava.
-Mercator Senior Visiting Fellow (20019-20) at Bruegel, Brussels.
+Founder and Scientific Director of CELSI, Bratislava (2008-).
 Affiliated Scholar and member of the Advisory Board at the Global Labor Organization.
 Affiliated Researcher at Centre for Population, Development and Labour Economics (POP), MERIT, United Nations University, Maastricht; and the University of Economics in Bratislava.
 Research Fellow (2005-2015), Deputy Program Director "Migration" (2007-2016), and Deputy Director of Research (2009) at the Institute of Labor Economics (IZA) in Bonn, Germany.
 Visiting Research Fellow at Harvard University's Labor and Worklife Program 2014/15.
 Mercator Senior Visiting Fellow (2019-20) at Bruegel, Brussels.

-Elected member of Academia Europaea, the European Academy of Humanities, Letters and Sciences, and member of its Section Committee "Economics, Busines and Management Sciences".
-Chairperson of the Slovak Economic Association (2016-2018).
+Elected member of Academia Europaea, the European Academy of Humanities, Letters and Sciences, and Chairperson of its Section Committee "Economics, Business and Management Sciences".
+Former president of the Slovak Economic Association (2016-2018).

 His main research interests are economic policy, labor and population economics, migration, EU mobility, ethnicity, and reforms in European labor markets.
 Martin Kahanec has published in peer-reviewed academic journals and has edited and contributed to several scientific book volumes and journal special issues.

 Associate Editor of the International Journal of Manpower and Journal of Chinese Economic and Business Studies; Editorial Board member of the Journal of European Social Policy and Economic Systems; founding Managing Editor of the IZA Journal of European Labor Studies (2012-2016, included in Scopus under Kahanec's editorship); and former member of the Editorial Board of Transfer: European Review of Labour and Research.